fahadmaqsood/GSAC/README.md

 # GSAC: Leveraging Gaussian Splatting for Photorealistic Avatar Creation with Unity Integration
 Gaussian Splatting Avatar Creation Release

+This is official code release for GSAC: Leveraging Gaussian Splatting for Photorealistic Avatar Creation with Unity Integration.
 This repo releases our end-to-end pipeline for gaussian splatting avatar creation for a monocular video in ~ 40 mins.
 Our pipeline incorporates a novel Gaussian splatting technique with customized preprocessing, enabling detailed facial expression reconstruction and seamless integration with Unity-based VR/AR platforms.
 Additionally, we present a Unity-integrated Gaussian
 Splatting Avatar Editor, offering a user-friendly environment for VR/AR application development.
 ## Install